 Once the day is over, talk as a family about what happened and how everyone felt about what they saw.
 Let them share their experiences.
 You will be amazed at what they learned.
 In fact, you may even cry when you see how it changed them forever.

-I would love to hear how your community service project changed your family.
+I would love to hear how your family bonding activities changed your family.
 Write it in the comments below.

 Check out this video about the Colonias in case you are interested in planning a trip to the border.